BaptisteLardinoit/BaptisteLardinoit.github.io/_projects/quadruped.md

 {{ page.description }}

-Detailed content about the Autonomous Rover project goes here.
+Detailed content about the Quadruped Robot project goes here.
 Include information about its features, development process, and any interesting challenges you overcame.

 ## Video